-Letting your cooked oats cool for several hours or overnight could increase the resistant starch even further.
+Letting your cooked oats cool for several hours — or overnight — could increase the resistant starch even more.

 One popular preparation method is to cook large batches for the entire week.

-Bottom Line: Rice is a low-cost source of resistant starch, especially when it is left to cool after cooking.
+Rice is a good source of resistant starch, especially when it’s left to cool after cooking.

-Both should be soaked and fully heated to remove lectins and anti-nutrients (14).
+Both should be soaked and fully heated to remove lectins and other antinutrients (

-Bottom Line: Legumes or beans are excellent sources of fiber and resistant starch.
-A serving may provide around 1-4 grams of resistant starch.
+Beans or legumes are excellent sources of fiber and resistant starch.
+Most types may provide around 1–5 grams of resistant starch per serving.

 Potato starch is a white powder that looks similar to regular flour.

-It's one of the most concentrated sources of resistant starch, with around 72% of the starches in it being resistant (9).
+It’s one of the most concentrated sources of resistant starch, with about 80% of the starches in it being resistant (11).

 For this reason, you only need 1–2 tablespoons per day.
-It's often used as a thickener or added to smoothies, overnight oats or yogurts.
+Potato starch is often used as a thickener or added to:

 A lot of people use raw potato starch as a supplement in order to boost the resistant starch content of their diet.